 The Institute and the Planetary Health Alliance

 Since 2015, the Planetary Health Alliance (PHA) has established itself as the backbone organization at the heart of the rapidly growing, global, transdisciplinary field of Planetary Health.
-With more than 420 member organizations in over 70 countries and a vast network of regional hubs, youth and clinician leaders, volunteer fellows and ambassadors, and global partnerships, PHA is having impact out of proportion to its relatively small core staff.
+With more than +472 member organizations in over 79 countries committed to understanding and addressing the impacts of global environmental change on human health and wellbeing.
+PHA also supports a network of regional hubs to galvanize local action throughout the globe and a cohort of Planetary Health Campus Ambassadors to lift the voices of youth leaders.

 Its activities fall into six areas under two broad categories: